discolarrence/NumberList/README.md

 #### Exit Number List Program

 ## Usage
-* On running the app, follow user prompts to generate, view, save and retrieve number lists & facts.
+* On running the application in .NET 5, follow user prompts to generate, view, save and retrieve number lists & facts.
 * If the same question repeats, you have made an invalid selection.
     * Menu selection prompts only accept the number of a valid menu item or "X" to exit
     * Yes/no prompts only accept "y" or "n"